 Philippines travel tips

-Contact with locals is easy as at least 60% of the population speaks English.
+However, contact with locals is easy as at least 60% of the population speaks English.
 Filipinos are known to be welcoming and friendly, and you’ll probably end up meeting many locals or domestic travellers.
+This is super fun and very different from elsewhere in the region.

 Riding jeepneys is cheap and fun